iondv/framework/docs/en/2_system_description/metadata_structure/meta_report/meta_report.md

 ## Description

-**Meta report** - предназначена для построения шахты данных, содержащей аналитическую информацию по данным из меты системы, организованную в виде таблиц. В мете модуля отчетов указываются источники данных, на основе которых формируется информация для построения отчета, и в дальнейшем формирование колонок таблицы отчета, с указанием ресурса на данные из метаклассов системы.
+**Meta report** - is used to build a _data mine_ that contains analytical information on data from the meta.
+The information is organized in the form of tables.
+In the meta of report module, the data sources are indicated, on the basis of which the information is generated to build a report/ Further the report table columns are formed, indicating the resource for the data from the meta classes of the system.

 Meta report is located in the `bi` folder of the project in the YML format.

 **NB:** Definition of "data mine"

 ```
-Шахта данных - (смежный термин от англ.
-Data Mining - глубинный анализ данных)
-это некое хранилище, которое содержит глубинную аналитическую информацию
-обо всех источниках данных и информацию для построения отчетов,
-организованную в виде таблиц.
+Data mine - (related term to "Data Mining" - the process of discovering patterns in large data sets)
+is a kind of a storage that contains in-depth analytical information
+on all data sources and information for building reports,
+organized in the form of tables.
 ```

 ### Example YML